matteoNunz/ImmunoPoli/README.md

 - visualize the list of palaces he visited

 ### Application Login
 To access the application the IDs are needed.
-Here there is the list of the IDs to sign in.
+Here there is the list of some IDs to sign in.
+Other IDs can be retrieved by looking for them as Person ID inside the Neo4j database.
 <div style="text-align: center;">

 | App Manager/User | Location Manager